Fibromyalgia Rash (Causes and Treaments)

 3. Use sunscreen.

-The sun can worsen inflammation and cause flare-ups, so it's essential to use sunscreen with an SPF of 30 or higher to protect the skin.
-Look for a sunscreen that is made for sensitive skin and doesn't have any strong chemicals or scents in it.
+Avoid excessive sun exposure in fibromyalgia patients.
+The sun can worsen inflammation and cause flare-ups, so it's essential to apply sunscreen with an SPF of 30 or higher to protect the skin.
+Look for a sunscreen that is made for extreme skin sensitivity and doesn't have any strong chemicals or scents in it.

 4. Avoid hot showers and baths.

-Hot water can further irritate the skin, so it is best to avoid hot showers and baths if possible.
+Hot water can further irritate symptoms of fibromyalgia, so it is best to avoid hot showers and baths if possible.
 If you must use hot water, limit your exposure to 10 minutes or less.

 5. Apply a topical cream or ointment.

-If over-the-counter treatments are not providing relief, you may want to try a topical cream or ointment specifically designed for fibromyalgia rash
+If over-the-counter treatments are not providing relief, you may want to try a topical cream or ointment specifically designed for sensitive skin and fibromyalgia skin rash

 People with fibromyalgia who have a painful rash can use the Full Spectrum CBD & Goats Milk Lotion from Alive-Market.
-The combination of 1500mg of cannabidiol, goat's milk, lavender, and chamomile cares for the skin while reducing inflammation caused by fibromyalgia.
+The combination of 1500mg of cannabidiol, goat's milk, lavender, and chamomile cares for the skin while reducing and counter pain inflammation caused by fibromyalgia.

-It's luxurious but non-greasy texture makes it perfect for daily use because it won't clog pores or leave an oily film on the skin.
-Enjoy the refreshing scent of lavender as you put this gentle lotion on your fibromyalgia rash to heal it and restore your natural beauty.
+It's luxurious but non-greasy texture makes it perfect for people with skin sensitivities for daily use because it won't clog pores or leave an oily film on the skin.
+Enjoy the refreshing scent of lavender as you put this gentle lotion on your to heal it and restore your natural beauty.

 6. See a Dermatologist

-If home care measures are insufficient to manage your fibromyalgia rash, it is crucial to see a dermatologist.
-A dermatologist can prescribe medication to help control inflammation and pain, as well as provide guidance on which products and ingredients to avoid
+If home care measures are insufficient to treat you skin rashes, it is crucial to see a dermatologist.
+A dermatologist with fibromyalgia diagnosis can prescribe medication to help control inflammation and skin pain, as well as provide guidance on which products and ingredients to avoid

 Who Is Likely To Get A Rash From Fibromyalgia?